Is It Eczema or Something Else? 5 Clear Signs to Never Ignore

 Do you have an “itch that rashes?”

 Intense itching is another common symptom of eczema—but that could also be an allergic reaction or irritation from a new beauty product.
 So, how do you know the difference?
 “Again, it’s important to note the location of the intense itch like the severely dry and sensitive skin,” says Dr. Fromowitz.
 “The biggest indicator is whether the itch develops before or after the presence of a physical rash.”
 Eczema is known as the rash that itches, because you will likely get an intense itch that precedes the development of a rash.
 With contact dermatitis, or other forms of rashes, it is often the opposite: The rash appears before you get itchy.
+Here’s how to tell the difference between eczema, rosacea, and psoriasis.

 Check the shape of your blisters or rash

 Developing blisters or peeling skin is uncomfortable and worrisome no matter what the cause.
 Both eczema in a severe form and dermatitis from poison oak or ivy can blister.
 (Protect yourself by brushing up on what poison ivy looks like.)
 The distinction is in the distribution and shape of the blisters, according to Dr. Fromowitz.
 If you notice these conditions on places like the surface of your arms or legs over a muscle, it’s likely caused by a reaction to a plant as opposed to blisters in the folds where eczema lives.
 “Also, the shape of the blisters will be different,” he says.
 Poison ivy rashes tend to be linear lines, while eczema blisters tend to be round and merge together.
+If it’s only on your hands or feet, it could be dyshidrotic eczema.

 Do you also suffer from asthma or hay fever?